 Another thing you have to know is that all SSDs don’t need SATA cables; only 2.5-inch form factor SATA SSDs need SATA cables.

 All SSDs Don’t Need SATA Cables

-Modern motherboards come with at least one M.2 slot, but if you are running such an old motherboard or buy such a cheap one, then there won’t be any M.2 slots.
+Modern motherboards come with at least one M.2 slot, but if you are running such an old motherboard or buying such a cheap one, there won’t be any M.2 slots.

 In such a situation, if you want to install any SSDs to your system, that would be the SATA 2.5-inch SSD.

 What SATA Cables are Needed For SATA SSDs?